luizhmfonseca/luizhmfonseca/README.md

 - 👋 Welcome to my profile.
-- 👀 20 years of IT infrastructure experience.
+- 👀 I'm Luiz Fonseca.
+20 years of IT infrastructure experience.
 I’m interested in Coding, Data Engineer, Big Data, IOT and AI.
-- 🌱 I’m currently learning Python, Flutter, HTML, CSS, MySQL, WordPress
+- 🌱 Currently learning Python, HTML, CSS, MySQL, WordPress
 - 💞️ I’m looking to collaborate in all project.
 - 📫 How to reach me: luiz.hmfonseca@gmail.com
 <!---